Two Flavors Steamed Dumplings

 Thanks for reading Vegetarian Frugal Housewife!

 Woohoo!
-Serge and I have finally given steamed dumplings a try.
+Papa and Mama have finally given steamed dumplings a try.

 I only recently fell in love with steamed dumplings, during our feasts in Toronto’s Chinatown.
 But I have been aching to learn the mastery of them ever since.